microsoft/GraphEngine/doc/TSL/MPProtocol.md

 ```

 Just like _Syn_ protocols, request and response can be void or
-user-defined data structures. {{site.name}} will start a RESTful Http
+user-defined data structures.
+GE will start a RESTful Http
 API endpoint for each _Http_ protocol.

 ```lisp